 Dartmouth students can complete the dual MBA/MPH in just two years.
 Dual degree students complete their first year at Tuck and then do an abbreviated MBA internship in the summer.
-They then enroll in The Dartmouth Institute’s MPH program in their second year and take electives at both schools before graduation.
+They then enroll in Dartmouth’s MPH program in their second year and take electives at both schools before graduation.

 Interested candidates have two options for admission:

-- Apply to The Dartmouth Institute during their first year at Tuck by December 1.
+- Apply to the MPH program during their first year at Tuck by December 1 *preferred

-- Apply to both Tuck and The Dartmouth Institute together and enroll.
-These candidates are automatically deferred admission to The Dartmouth Institute for one year.
+- Apply to both MBA and the MPH together and enroll.
+These candidates are automatically deferred admission to the MPH program for one year.

 MD/MPH or MD/MS

-Students at the Geisel School of Medicine at Dartmouth have the opportunity to take the one-year MPH or MS degree, typically after the completion of their third year of medical school.
+MD students at the Geisel School of Medicine at Dartmouth have the opportunity to take the one-year MPH or MS degree, typically taking a leave-of-absense after the completion of their third year of medical school.